mikepfeiffer/azure-devops-labs/Labs/Lab 12/README.md

-# Lab 12 - Deploying a Docker based web application to Azure App Service
+# Lab 12 - Deploying a Docker Web Application to Azure App Service

 1. Build custom Docker images using Azure DevOps Hosted Linux agent
 2. Push and store the Docker images in a private repository